mwollenweber/Watchman/README.md

 # Watchman

-Watchman is a security operations tool that watches domains and fqdns
+Watchman is a security tool that watches domains and fqdns

 ## Setup